cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 I experimented with the following ideas hoping they would reduce this overhead, but none of them was successful:

+* Use `multiprocessing.Pool.imap` or `multiprocessing.Pool.imap_unordered` or
+  setting the `chunksize` argument explicitly in these calls.
 * Implement my own MctsWorker and MctsWorkerPool (see the `mcts_worker` branch).
   This is similar to the `multiprocessing.Pool` but instead of using a single task queue, I split the permutations and directly assign